justinjm/gcp-bigquery-row-level-access/README.md

 ### Success!

 If you're seeing row access polices in the results from the query above, you're done!
-Check out the "Resources" [Resources](#resources) section at the end for more.
+Check out the [Resources](#resources) section at the end for more.

 ## Setup Google Cloud Function: Option 2 - Google Cloud Console